delperdang/lexcredendi/README.md

 ## Deployment

-It is possible to deploy to AWS Elastic Beanstalk or to your own server.
+It is possible to deploy to AWS or to your own server.

-### Elastic Beanstalk
+### AWS

 ```bash
 $ eb init